bosquejun/my-portfoilio/content/experience/05-londa.md

 order: 5
 ---

-- Developed web-based Forex trading platforms using C# and VanillaJS.
+- Developed web-based Forex trading platforms using C# and VanillaJS, Python.
 - Worked with design and functional teams for implementation.